MindChirp/tdt4250-emf/README.md

   Number of rows.

 - **`checkered : EBoolean = false`**
   Enables optional light/dark alternating tiles.
+This was scrapped in favor of completing the core functionality.

 - **`tiles : Tile[1..*]`**
   All tile types that may appear on the board.